-Operates every second Thursday and offers Year 10-12 students the opportunity to experience and develop skills in hospitality, customer service and business management.
-Menu is available to staff and senior students for recess and lunch.
+Operates every second Tuesday and offers Year 10-12 students the opportunity to experience and develop skills in hospitality, customer service and business management.
+An ever changing menu is available to staff and senior students for recess and lunch.

 Breakfast Club